 When you spend less time watering your garden, you spend more time enjoying its beauty.

 7 Tricks for Watering Your Garden

 1. Harvest rain

-Look for rain barrels with planters on top and others that look more decorative, such as the rain catcher column above.
+Look for rain barrels with planters on top and others that look more decorative, such as the rain catcher column (shown above).
 Read about planting atop rain barrels.

-Check out our rain barrels guide to finding the type that’s right for your space.
+Check out our rain barrels guide to find the type that’s right for your space.